brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 ### form-input-wrapper component

-This component will remove the most redundancy.
-Think about all the `*ngIf` code to show errors or not.
-Making sure the label is on top of the input instead of on the left of it, and there are a few other examples which I won't mention now.
+This component will remove the most of our redundant code.
+Think about all the `*ngIf` code we have to rewrite for every input.
+What about making sure the label is on top of the input instead of on the left of it.
-The `form-input-wrapper` component contains a label and an element that implements `ControlValueAccessor`.
+The `form-input-wrapper` component contains a label, and an element that implements `ControlValueAccessor`.

 We could consume the component like this: